 Usually the funeral director completes the registration, but it is also possible for a next of kin or relative to register the death.
-You can mail the Death Registration Form, or visit a service centre and lodge it in person.
+You can mail the death registration form, or visit a service centre and lodge it in person.

-- The Death Registration Form (supplied by the Registry of Births, Deaths and Marriages)
+- the death registration form (supplied by the Registry of Births, Deaths and Marriages)

-- Surname and name of the deceased
+- surname and name of the deceased

-- Date and place of death
+- date and place of death

-- Disposal details from the Crematorium or Cemetery (cremation or burial certificate)
+- disposal details from the crematorium or cemetery (cremation or burial certificate)

-- The deceased's personal details, including:
+- the deceased's personal details, including:

 - date of birth

-- marriage particulars
+- marriage particulars (place, age, full name of spouse)

-- full names of both parents, including mother's maiden name
+- full names of both parents, including mother's maiden name.